ricnogfer/pypsatopo/README.md

 ## Installation
-PyPSATopo can be installed in the machine using [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)), a package management system for [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
+PyPSATopo can be installed in the machine using [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)), a package management system for Python.
 To install the tool using pip, open a terminal and execute the following:

 ```bash
 pip install pypsatopo
 ```

 PyPSATopo leverages from several components to accomplish its functionalities, namely: [Python](https://www.python.org), [PyPSA](https://pypsa.org), [Pandas](https://pandas.pydata.org) and [Dot](https://graphviz.org) (from Graphviz).
 Consequently, these should be installed before running PyPSATopo.
-While PyPSA and Pandas are automatically installed by PyPSATopo in case these are missing, Dot must be manually installed by the user (see [download](https://graphviz.org/download) for additional details).
+While PyPSA and Pandas are automatically installed by PyPSATopo in case they are missing, Dot must be manually installed by the user (see [download](https://graphviz.org/download) for additional details).
 As a reference, PyPSATopo is known to work correctly with the following versions of the components:

 - Python 3.10.8